linuxhw/SMART/HDD/HGST/README.md

 HGST Hard Drives
 ================

-This is a list of all tested HGST hard drive models and their ratings.
+This is a list of all tested HGST hard drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents